McKorleone/fhj.swengb.project.courseware/readme.md

 ### 3.)
 Worklog

-30h CRUD
+30h CRUD <\br>
 20h GUI
-100h for each table code
+80h for the Controller, Model concept
+10h copying our concept and adapting it to the other tables

 ### 4.)
 ER-Model: